Featured on UniverseToday's Instagram on 11/17/2017.

 Distance: 2,300,000 light-years away

 Like the Andromeda Galaxy, the Triangulum Galaxy is visible with the naked eye, in extremely dark skies far from any light pollution.
 As we explained in Episode 4 of Galactic Hunter, the Andromeda galaxy is doomed to crash with our own, the Milky Way.
 M33's fate is no better.
 The Triangulum galaxy will get stuck in the gravitational pull of the impact, and orbit the new Milkomeda until finally crashing into it.
 In the end, our Milky Way, the Andromeda galaxy, and the Triangulum galaxy... will only be one.

 M33 is the second apparent largest, and brightest galaxy to photograph in the night sky.

-The Triangulum galaxy fits perfectly in a telescope that has a focal length of 800mm (see photo below) and a good result can be achieved with just 3 hours of exposure.
-We recommend doing between 3 and 6 minutes for each exposure in order to capture faint details, including the huge NGC 604 in one of the spiral arms of M33.
+The Triangulum galaxy fits perfectly in a telescope that has a focal length of 800mm (see photos below) and a good result can be achieved with just 1-3 hours of exposure depending on the camera.
+We recommend doing 5+ minute exposures in order to capture faint details, including the huge NGC 604 in one of the spiral arms of M33.

 Camera: Canon 7D Mark II

 31 lights - 15 Darks - 15 Bias

 The Triangulum galaxy lies in the Triangulum constellation.
 The problem is, the Triangulum constellation is pretty dim, and using the Andromeda constellation, or Pegasus, to find the galaxy is the easier option.

 As we said earlier, the Triangulum galaxy can be spotted with the naked eye, in extremely dark skies, far from any light pollution.